 “The first year he won another hurdle at Doncaster and was placed in the Fred Winter [at the Cheltenham Festival],” recalls Dan.
 “We stayed over hurdles the second year because we were buying him time before he went chasing, basically.”

-Since starting out over fences, he’s won three of his five starts and finished second in a Grade One at Sandown, his most recent outing coming in the Ladbrokes Desert Orchid Chase at Kempton in December where he trounced the mighty Altior over two miles.
-He now heads to the Queen Mother Champion Chase at the Cheltenham Festival on Wednesday (16 March) where the Willie Mullins-trained Chacun Pour Soi is the favourite.
+Since starting out over fences, he’s won four of his nine starts and finished second in a Grade One at Sandown, and he also impressed in the Ladbrokes Desert Orchid Chase at Kempton last December where he trounced the mighty Altior over two miles.

-Altior comes in to the race as second favourite and among the other leading contenders is Politologue, whom Harry Skelton rode to win the race last year and whose sire, Poliglote, is also the sire of Nube Negra’s sire, Dink.
-Dink was also owned by Luis Alvarez Cervera until being snapped up recently by the Skeltons to stand at their new breeding establishment in Warwickshire along with Nube Negra’s dam, Manly Dream.
+Nube Negra’s sire is called Dink, who was also owned by Luis Alvarez Cervera until being snapped up by the Skeltons to stand at their new breeding establishment in Warwickshire along with Nube Negra’s dam, Manly Dream.